Detroit Police Scanner: Still in the Clear While Metro Detroit Goes Dark

 Detroit filed for the largest municipal bankruptcy in U.S. history.
 Police funding was cut by 20% and officer wages by 10%.
 The department entered an already difficult period with depleted resources and little community goodwill.

-After decades of federal oversight, encryption
+After decades of federal oversight, the door could close

 Impact on Detroit Journalism